 [Add label : Heterotrophs]

 Heterotrophs cannot make food for themselves and are dependent on the producers for nutrition.
 All non-green plants and animals are heterotrophs.
 These lack chlorophyll and hence, are unable to perform photosynthesis.
-Examples of heterotrophs include animals, most of the bacteria and fungi.
+Examples of heterotrophs include animals, most bacteria, and fungi.

 Before going into more details of photosynthesis, let us understand briefly about the plant cells.